-One of the most common questions injured employees ask when filing a work injury claim is, “How long does a workers’ compensation claim take?”
+One of the most common questions injured employees ask when filing a work injury claim is, “How long does a workers’ comp settlement take?”
 Various factors may impact the amount of time it takes injured workers in Illinois to receive a workers’ compensation settlement.

 Employers have a duty to provide their employees with a safe working environment.
 Unfortunately, workplace accidents are common – there were more than 2.5 million workplace injuries in the private industry in 2021.